starlitriver/starlitriver.github.io/content/mathematics/algebraic structures.md

 ---
+title:
+description:
-aliases:
+aliases: [algebraic structure]
-  - algebraic structure
-tags:
+tags: []
+permalink:
 ---

 in mathematics, an algebraic structure consists of a non-empty set $A$, called the domain or underlying set, and a collection of [[operation|operations]] on $A$